dylans0gt/recall/README.md

 "Recall" is a great offline CLI game for anyone who wants to improve their memory skills, and it's perfect for players of all ages.

+(The numbers are displayed as an intricate ASCII banner so you can't just copy-paste them)

 In your terminal, run the following commands:

 apt-get install python3